compsci-apology/book/book.md

             2. what sort of messaging should we send?
             3. where should we invest our capital this year?
             4. what kind of employees should we hire?
-    3. organisms sense organs to get information about their environemnt (input)
+    3. sense organs collect information about their environemnt (input)
         1. Sense organs like eyes, ears, etc
         2. Telescopes, microscopes, cameras
         3. Sensor networks, like windmills or social media networks
-    4. integrated by concept-networks (processing)
+    4. input is integrated by concept-networks (processing)
         1. This includes human beings looking at information and making decisions
     5. controlling actuators by constraining their degress of freedom  (output)
         1. Muscles move bones by contracting, i.e. adding tension that reduces degrees of freedom